Posts tagged with "Trends"

 Looking for a way to update your kitchen?
 Book a design appointment to talk to one of our expert kitchen designers about creating your ideal kitchen.

-Four ways to embrace 2018’s most coveted kitchen texture trend
+Four ways to embrace the timeless coveted kitchen texture trend: Terrazzo.

-There’s a new texture trend that kitchen designers and homeware bloggers can’t stop talking about in 2018: terrazzo.
+There’s a new texture trend that kitchen designers and homeware bloggers still can't get enough of; terrazzo.

-Originating in Renaissance era Venice, terrazzo is the name for a technique where fragments of precious natural minerals like granite, quartz or marble are fused together in a base material to create a one-of-a kind speckled mosaic effect.
+Terrazzo is the name for a technique where fragments of precious natural minerals like granite, quartz or marble are fused together in base material to create a one-of-a-kind speckled mosaic effect.

 If that wasn’t enough, the composite nature of terrazzo materials means they are hard wearing and highly durable, making them the perfect kitchen worktop choice for the pressures of family life.
 Likewise, since the base material for terrazzo is poured, this creates a sleek, smooth sealed finish that’s easy to clean and resists staining.